Customer Value Management: History, Definitions, Process, & Framework

 However, in a seemingly paradoxical convergence of interests, buyer and seller expectations are precisely the same when it comes to justifying investments in these B2B solutions.
 Both parties recognize that their key to success is an effective business case to justify investments and the ability to measure and showcase business value after the solution is implemented.

 On the seller side, CSOs and CMOs understand that quantifying and selling the business value of their solutions is critical to their success.
-After all, if only 10-15% of deals have a compelling business case, how much money is being left on the table?
+After all, if only 10-15 percent of deals have a compelling business case, how much money is being left on the table?
 A lot!

 These goals can be achieved by three key actions: